ESIP Biological Data Cluster (BDS) Primer Guide

 This is still a work in progress and only presented here for the purposes of receiving feedback.
 This message will be removed when the Primer Guide has been officially published.

-To paraphrase the MARCO-BOLO data management plan, the main challenge with biological data is that it comes in many flavors.
+To paraphrase the MARCO-BOLO Project Data Management Plan, a primary challenge with biological data is that it comes in many flavors.
 For example, it may include evidence of past or present organisms based on physical samples, chemicals, organic molecules, sound, or images.
-By using standards to organize and share data efficiently, biologists can turn this diversity of data types into a strength rather than a challenge when dealing with biological data.
+By using standards to organize and share data efficiently, biologists can turn this variety of data types into a strength rather than a challenge when dealing with biological data.

 This Primer Guide